yourbuddyconner/coda-neo4j-import/README.md

 ## What
-This is a super rough/quick pass on importing archived block data and importing it into the Neo4j Graph Database.
+This is a super rough/quick pass on taking archived block data and importing it into the Neo4j Graph Database.

 ![Neo4j Screenshot](media/neo4j-screenshot.png)